zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### Ticket ###

 !!! note
-    Retirement of the Footprints ticketing system is scheduled for May 31, 2018 11:59PM EDT
+    The Footprints ticketing system retirement is scheduled for May 31, 2018 11:59PM EDT

 The Footprints ticketing system at <https://ticket.opensciencegrid.org> is used to track support and security issues as well as certificate and membership requests.